elasticio/api-docs/source/includes/_tenants.md

 | attributes.custom_scripts\[]             | no       | Customer js-scripts.      |
 | attributes.default_workspace_type       | no       | The type of Workspaces which will be created in given Tenant.
 The value must be `full` or `limited`        |

 _Note_: If the default installation's certificate is a wildcard one (e.g. `*.example.com`) and the Tenant's domains match to this certificate (e.g. `my-tenant-api.example.com`), then there is no need to provide separate certificates for these domains.
-To remove existing certificates set them to `null` (e.g. `"app": null`).
+To remove existing certificates, set them to `null` (e.g. `"app": null`).

 ### Returns